blka/bashflix/README.md

 # bashflix
-Bash script to watch movies and TV shows on Mac OS X and Linux, with subtitles, instantaneously.
-Just give the name, quickly grab your popcorn and have fun!
+Streaming of video content on MacOS or Linux, with subtitles.

 ![](https://media.giphy.com/media/mACRrW4R25kuQLexXn/giphy.gif)

 ## How to use?
 Once installed:
-1. Open terminal (`⌘+space`, then type `terminal`, or `ctrl+alt+t`);
+1. Open terminal app;
-2. Type `bashflix "[query]" [subtitles_language]` and press ENTER;
+2. Type `bashflix "QUERY" [subtitles_language]`;
-4. Wait a few seconds for the player to open.
+3. Wait a few seconds for the video player to open.

 Examples:
 ```